 The National Agricultural Pest Information System (NAPIS) is the final repository for all Pest Detection survey data.
-As such, all data generated from CAPS surveys will be entered into NAPIS in 2016.
+As such, all data generated from CAPS surveys will be entered into NAPIS for surveys funded in FY2017.
 See Data Management Guidance and Data Entry Guides for Selected Taxonomic Groups for more detail.